posted November 15, 2022

 The Cook Chamber

-The cook chamber in the RT-B380X is largely the same as the original Bullseye, featuring the same size body and carbon steel heat deflector.
-One immediate difference to note is the 22″ cooking grate.
-Recteq provided an upgrade here as well, going with 304 stainless steel over the previous Bullseye’s porcelain coated steel version.
+The cook chamber in the RT-B380X is largely the same as the original Bullseye, featuring the same size body and overall appearance.
+One immediate difference to note is the 22″ cooking grate with the new cast iron deflector below.
+Recteq provided an upgrade here as well, going with 304 stainless steel over the previous Bullseye’s porcelain coated steel version and carbon steel deflector, respectively.
 Underneath that shiny grate and beefy deflector is the real meat and potatoes of this grill though; the all-new fire pot.

 This is the main piece of the puzzle for how the new Bullseye Deluxe is capable of reaching 1000 degrees.
 I won’t pretend I understand any of the engineering that was done to achieve this, but the actual process is pretty cool.
 At a certain temperature, a process called gasification takes over.
 Overly-simply stated, instead of just the flame from the pellets providing heat, the gasses released by that fire also ignite above the pellets and burn at a much higher temperature, making that 1000 degree number achievable.
 This process is similar to how smokeless fire pits operate.
 Pretty cool, huh?